 Heat the oven to 350°F [175°C].
 Line two large, heavy baking sheets with parchment paper.

-In the bowl of a stand mixer, whip the butter with the olive oil, molasses, and brown sugar.
+In the bowl of a stand mixer, whip the butter or dairy free shortening with the olive oil, molasses, and brown sugar.
 When it is fluffy and lightened, add the egg and whip until smooth.
 Whip in the grated ginger and its juice.

 In a medium bowl, add the flour, salt, baking soda, cinnamon, powdered ginger, and black pepper and mix well with a whisk.
 Add to the butter mixture, stirring with the stand mixer until thoroughly combined.
 The dough will be quite soft.
 Put the dough in the fridge for at least ½ hour, or up to 3 days.
 (This dough can also be wrapped and frozen.
 Thaw completely in the refrigerator before proceeding with the recipe.)